mvarian/mvping/README.md

 1. In `mvping.sh`, configure HOST, LOGPATH, and INTERVAL.

-2. Run mvping.sh in a terminal session, or schedule it to run in cron.
+2. Run `mvping.sh` in a terminal session, or schedule it to run in cron.

-3. mvping.sh will continue to run until killed.
+3. `mvping.sh` will continue to run until killed.
 Output is written in csv format in LOGPATH and can be opened by any spreadsheet program.

-To gather data on a second host simultaneously, make a copy of mvping.sh, change the HOST, LOGPATH, and PIDFILE variables so they are different, and run as normal.
+To gather data on a second host simultaneously, make a copy of `mvping.sh`, change the HOST, LOGPATH, and PIDFILE variables so they are different, and run as normal.

 ## Supported Platforms